How to Feel Good About Yourself (11 Things). Updated 12/31/21

-For sure, now more than ever, take the time and make room for these things.
+Definitely, now more than ever, please take the time and make room for these things.

 Whatever you’re experiencing, please know I’m holding you in my heart.

 I’ve gathered up 11 of these essential truths.
-I didn’t have to go far to find them, because I’ve been writing this blog (with you in mind) for four years now.
+I didn’t have to go far to find them, because I’ve been writing this blog (with you in mind) for quite a few years now.

 11 things to appreciate and help you feel good about yourself